pravega/bookkeeper-operator/doc/manual-installation.md

 > Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](#installation-on-google-kubernetes-engine).

-In case you dont have a cert-manager, Install the cert-manager v0.15.0+ from the following link:-
+In case you don't have a cert-manager, Install the cert-manager v0.15.0+ from the following link:-

 https://cert-manager.io/docs/installation/kubernetes/